-Our personal injury team at Martinez, Hart, Thompson & Sanchez, P.C. is well aware of the many complexities involved in personal injury, civil rights, and insurance bad faith cases.
+Our personal injury team at Martinez, Hart, Sanchez & Romero, P.C. is well aware of the many complexities involved in personal injury, civil rights, and insurance bad faith cases.
 While we do our best to find a resolution as soon as possible, we also recognize when a court case is your best interest.
 We also known the proper steps to take if your trial results in an unfavorable decision.

 The first step in the appeals process is to determine whether there are grounds.
 Without grounds, you lack the right to file your appeal.
 However, when the following situations apply, you may be able to proceed: